The TNSR CLI includes convenience utilities for testing connectivity.

 To perform a basic ICMP echo request, use the

-TNSR will send 10 ICMP echo requests to the destination host, waiting a maximum
+TNSR will send 10 ICMP echo requests to the destination host using the

 The ping command supports a number of additional parameters which alter its behavior: